14 Managing SecInfo¶

 14.2.1 CVE¶

-To address this, MITRE founded the Common Vulnerabilities and Exposure (CVE) project.
-Every vulnerability is assigned a unique identifier consisting of the release year and a simple number.
-This identifier serves as a central reference.
+In order to avoid multiple naming of the same vulnerability by different organizations and to ensure a uniform naming convention, MITRE founded the Common Vulnerabilities and Exposure (CVE) program.
+Every vulnerability is assigned a unique identifier, consisting of the release year and a simple number, and serves as a central reference.

 List Page